1amGenius/HeyNastaran/README.md

 This bot is designed for one user (Nastaran) and provides utility functionality such as:

 - 🌤 Weather forecasts for the next 7 days, including sunrise and sunset times.
-- ✨ Daily motivational or upbeat notes.
+- ✨ Daily motivational or upbeat quotes.
 - 🎵 Daily music recommendations.
 - 📢 Notifications when favorite artists release new tracks.
 - 📝 Storage and retrieval of ideas (text) and inspirations (images).